mre/endler.dev/content/2020/rust-compile-times/index.md

-For example, `tokio` has [a ton of features](https://github.com/tokio-rs/tokio/blob/2bc6bc14a82dc4c8d447521005e044028ae199fe/tokio/Cargo.toml#L26-L91) that you can disable if needed.
+For example, `tokio` has [a ton of features](https://github.com/tokio-rs/tokio/blob/2bc6bc14a82dc4c8d447521005e044028ae199fe/tokio/Cargo.toml#L26-L91) that you can disable if not needed.

-A quick way to list the features of a crate is [cargo-feature-set](https://github.com/badboy/cargo-feature-set).
+A quick way to list all features of a crate is [cargo-feature-set](https://github.com/badboy/cargo-feature-set).

 Admittedly, [features are not very discoverable at the